-Language:
+♦ Language:

 Use formal, standard, US English in the report.
 Be concise.
 Introductory phrases such as "It has been shown that" or "Note that" can usually be omitted from sentences without changing the meaning of the sentence.
-As shown in the table, some longer phrases can be shortened.
+As shown in the table, some longer phrases can be shortened with no change in meaning.
+The ACS Style Guide includes many other examples.